Perlkonig/grav-plugin-scheduler/README.md

 [A live demo is available on my website.](https://perlkonig.com/demos/scheduler)

+**NOTE:** This plugin uses regular expressions and is relatively fragile.
+The matching is case insensitive, but extraneous spaces at the beginning and end of tags will cause problems.

 ## Credits

 This plugin was developed as a proof of concept for [issue #1176](https://github.com/getgrav/grav/issues/1176).